vsatheesh/reference/README.md

 ## An introduction to TMUX

-This is a short introduction to using TMUX, which I originally was going to use as reference.
-This turned out into a small project when Ziru Chen suggested that I write this introduction for her blog and she would translate it into Mandarin.
-This is a work in progress.
+This is a short introduction to using TMUX, a terminal multiplexer.
+Tmux allows a user to create and use multiple terminals from within a single terminal.